22 Effective No-Equipment Workouts You Can Do at Home

 While many of you might like going to the gym for a proper fitness regimen, working out at home, without any equipment, has its own share of benefits.
 Have a look at the infographic below to know how an equipment-free workout at home can also be beneficial for you.

-Bodyweight exercises work on your whole body and help you save big on your time and gym expenses.
+If you wish to do no-equipment workouts at home, bodyweight exercises are for you.
+They work on your whole body and help you save big on your time and gym expenses.
 The exercises discussed in this article work on almost all the major body muscles — calves, quads, outer and inner thighs, glutes, hamstrings, hip flexors, quadriceps, deltoids, lats, traps, biceps, triceps, abs, obliques, and lower back.
 Complement these exercises with the right diet and healthy lifestyle to bring out the fitter individual in you.
 If you face any difficulties, stop and let your body cool down.
 Once you are done with the session, go for stretching exercises to cool down your body.

 Frequently Asked Questions